Whitney Nic James

 November 20, 2019 by Whitney Leave a Comment

 A lot has changed since my last post.
 The biggest and most noticeable change?
 I’m pregnant!
 That’s right.
 Darrius and I are expecting our sweet bundle of joy in April 2020.
-God has been so good to us and we are incredibly grateful for this blessing.
-We decided to share the news via social media on the date of our 10-year dating anniversary, October 18th.
+God has been so good to us; we are incredibly grateful for this blessing.
+We decided to share the news via social media on our 10th dating anniversary, October 18th.
 So, of course, I had to spread the word here too!

-Because I plan to document (some) of this journey on the blog, I asked my Instagram followers if they had any pregnancy related questions.
-I took the most asked questions and decided to post a brief “Pregnancy Q&A”.
-I also shared some of my beginning and current thoughts about being pregnant.
+Because I plan to document (some) this journey on the blog, I asked my Instagram followers if they had any pregnancy-related questions.
+I took the most asked questions and posted a brief “Pregnancy Q&A.” I also shared some of my beginning and current thoughts about being pregnant.
 Read more below!

 pregnancy announcement